 Basic coverage.
-The U.S. government sets basic guidelines for essential benefits.
+The U.S. government sets basic guidelines for essential health benefits.
 Every health plan sold in the Marketplace has to offer them.
 They include emergency care, pediatric care, maternity care, lab testing, and more.

 Protections.
 There are many new protections under the law.
 Some include upper limits on how much you have to spend before your insurance company covers the cost of all of your care.
 Also, no plan can charge you more for insurance coverage based on your health or on whether you're a man or a woman.

 Four levels of coverage.
 Every Marketplace will rank the types of plans according to the level of benefits they offer, from platinum (the most) to bronze (the least.)
-There's also a special plan for people under age 30 that offers catastrophic benefits.
+There's also a special plan for people under age 30 that offers only catastrophic benefits.